wojteq18/15-puzzle-solver/README.md

 - Uses `HashMap` to avoid revisiting states with higher or equal cost
 - Priority queue ensures optimal path is found based on estimated cost (A*)

+## Note
+This project was created for educational purposes as part of a university assignment at Wrocław University of Science and Technology for the course Introduction to Artificial Intelligence.
+Final grade: 5.5

 ## Usage

 Clone the repository and run the project using Cargo: